 COVID-19 LATEST UPDATE

-I pray for all of those affected – I think especially of the many parishioners who work in Queens and other local hospitals; their work at this time is immense, relentless and exhausting.
-I think of teachers who are juggling ever-changing directives from Government, and I think of young people who have had exams cancelled.
-I am very mindful of those in the community who live alone, those who are shielding, and medically vulnerable.
+We continue to pray for all of those affected by Covid-19.
+We think especially of those who have lost loved ones, and of the many parishioners who work in Queens and other local hospitals; their work all year has been immense, relentless and exhausting.
+We think of teachers who are juggling ever-changing directives from Government, and I think of young people who have had exams cancelled.
+We pray for those working in the emergency services, key workers, and essential workers, and have offered special Masses each Thursday in Lent for those who have served at the heart of the pandemic.
+We are very mindful of those in the community who live alone, those who are shielding, and medically vulnerable.
 This is a time for each of us to hold the whole community in prayer.

 If you are alone and need help, please do reach out and let us know; there are volunteers who will readily help with shopping, picking up prescriptions, etc. If you are struggling with loss of income, we can provide you with food for you and your family, as best we can.